zapatoche/salsacaribecouk.github.com/_posts/2012-02-10-its-a-girl-thing.md

 tagline: sassy salsa styling for girlz!!!

-summary: The next ladies styling workshop will be on Sat 22nd October
+summary: The next ladies styling workshop will be on <b>Sat 22nd October</b>

 description: |
   Calling all chicas who like their Cuban salsa with extra sabor: It&#8217;s a Girl Thing! this Saturday at The Place Dance Studios.
 Ladies, it&#8217;s time to get your whole body moving, connecting footwork to hip, torso, arm &amp; shoulder movement, so you look and feel great over the party season.